bjherger/keras-pandas/tests/index.rst

-..
-Keras-Pandas documentation master file, created by sphinx-quickstart on Thu May 17 13:42:05 2018.
+.. keras-pandas documentation master file, created by sphinx-quickstart on Fri May 25 14:48:27 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Keras-Pandas's documentation!
+Welcome to keras-pandas's documentation!
 ========================================

 .. toctree::